Your State-By-State Guide To Super Tuesday

 Polls close: 9 p.m.
 ET

 This is one of the three states where Latinos could make a difference.
 Colorado switched from a caucus to a primary and no entrance polls in 2016, so who will turn out is a bit of a wild card.
-The state party estimates that Latinos could be as many as 1-in-5 voters.
+The state party estimates that Latinos could be as many as 1 in 5 voters.

 The very limited polling in the swing state that now leans blue shows Sanders with a lead and Warren the only other candidate above threshold.
 But the poll was taken before South Carolina, and with Buttigieg out, it's possible Biden ekes out some delegates.